Buy This Cook That

 Ingredients Needed to Make Boozy Chocolate Covered Cherries:

-• Spiced rum - I recommend Sailor Jerry.
+• Spiced rum - my recommendations are Sailor Jerry or Kirkland Signature

-You can totally make this recipe using fresh bing cherries.
+You could totally make this recipe using fresh bing cherries.
 If you do, pit them first.
-I opted for sweet maraschino cherries because I like them.
+Sweet maraschino cherries are available year round since they are shelf stable and the sweetness balances with the rum nicely!

-It actually worked out great that I used maraschinos.
-After they soak in rum for a couple of days, most of the sweetness is replaced with rum.
-So they are not overly sweet.
+After they soak in rum for a couple of days, most of the sweetness is replaced with rum, so they aren't overly sweet in the end.

 TIP: Drain the cherries, but reserve that cherry juice.
 Put it in a jar with a lid and keep it in the fridge.
 Great for making homemade cherry milkshakes.
 I've used it to flavor frosting, too.
 You can also use a splash in holiday cocktails.